WireBoard vs Umami: Real-Time Data vs Open-Source Self-Hosting (2026)

 Patrick Wunderlin

-WireBoard vs Umami: Streaming Real-Time vs Open-Source Self-Hosting (2026)
+WireBoard vs Umami: Real-Time Data vs Open-Source Self-Hosting (2026)

 WireBoard's live dashboard.